 - Create a new style using one of the Mapbox default styles

 - Add a tileset as a layer

 There are a few resources you will need in order to follow along with this guide:

 Web maps are made up of map tiles.
 To add your data to a web map, it needs to be cut up into tiles so the data can be displayed at various zoom levels.
-In Mapbox projects, the collection of tiles your data is cut up into is called a tileset.
-In Part 1, you converted your dataset into a tileset in order to add it to a new map style.
+In Mapbox maps, the collection of tiles your data is cut up into is called a tileset.
+In Add points to a web map, part 1: create a dataset, you converted a dataset into a tileset in order to add it to a new map style.

 Create a new style

 After finishing Add points to a web map, part 1: create a dataset, create a new style using the basic template.
 On your Styles page in Mapbox Studio, click the Create button next to Basic Template.
 (To follow along with this tutorial, you need to use the Basic template.
 If you choose a different template, the options that you see may look slightly different.)

 The style editor will open automatically.
 Rename your new style to Chicago Parks using the title field in the upper left side of the screen.